jnaiman/csci-p-14110/index.md

 Below, you will find the materials for each lesson, as well as a syllabus that includes contact information and a course outline.

+Homework resubmission policy: if you want to re-submit a new answer for a graded HW, you can earn up to 1/2 of the points back (for example: if you missed 4 points you can earn up to 2 back on your resubmission).

 # References